bfetler/coronary_disease/README.md

 <img src="https://github.com/bfetler/coronary_disease/blob/master/coronary_disease_plots/hist_coronary_test.png" alt="coronary test data histograms" />

 #### Evaluating Incoming Test Data
-If the test data comes in batches periodically in production, we could compare the variable distributions between train and test data to see if any anomalies stand out, to check if incoming data is statistically different from training data and needs attention.
+If the test data for groups of patients comes in batches periodically, we could compare the variable distributions between train and test data to see if any anomalies stand out, to check if incoming data is statistically different from training data and needs attention.
 We may use the test data to model this process, using an [Independent T-Test](http://docs.scipy.org/doc/scipy-0.17.0/reference/generated/scipy.stats.ttest_ind.html) comparing each column of variables in train and test data.
 Typical p-values are given in the table below, all > 0.05 (no significant difference).

 <table>
 <tr>